willemhb/rascal/README.md

 # rascal
-The first serious version of rascal.
+The first serious version of rascal, a new dialect of lisp inspired by (stealing ideas from) Scheme, Julia, Clojure, Haskell, and Erlang.

-rascal is intended to be a fully user-extensible language, focusing on support for three key features:
+rascal is a fully user-extensible language, focusing on support for three key features:
 * macros, for extending syntax
 * first-class generic functions, for extending builtin functionality to user-defined types
 * first-class algebraic effects, for extnding control flow